 Having a customer FAQ database can be a valuable asset for your business.
 Here are a few benefits that you can expect:

 - Your agents will be able to give detailed, easy to understand solutions to many customer issues; sometimes in a clear way your agents couldn’t come up with themselves.

-- You’ll provide your customers with a lasting resource they can reference the next time they have the same issue, thus avoiding expensive “repeat offenders.”
+- Provide your customers with a lasting resource they can reference the next time they have the same issue.

 - You’ll gain insights into what your customers really want, even if that differs from what they say they want.

-- You’ll boost your website’s web presence and SEO efforts (if you take the time to optimize your resource).
+- You’ll boost your website’s web presence and SEO efforts.

-Step 1: Review customer service logs from live help sessions
+Step 1: Review chat transcripts from past live chat sessions

-The first step is to review the customer service logs or live help transcripts.
-This is easily done with the right live chat software.
+The first step is to review the customer service logs from previous chat sessions, this can be simply done with the right live chat software.